AEjonanonymous/Whittaker-Zero-Invariant/README.md

 ## ✅ Formal Proof (Lean 4 and Comparator)

-The mathematical foundation of this repository is machine-checked using the Lean 4 theorem prover.
+The mathematical foundation of this repository is machine-checked using the Lean 4 interactive theorem prover and Comparator.
 It formally establishes both the existence of non-radiating zero-invariant states and the boundary symmetry-breaking operator.

 ```lean
 -- Copyright (C) 2026 Jonathan f(n) Reed